 Call for Veteran's from Kent and Medway

-Earth Craft UK are looking for Veteran's to take part in their next Veteran Trees programme, starting February 2021.
+Earth Craft UK are looking for Veteran's to take part in their next Veteran Trees programme.

 Veterans Trees is a free theraputic woodland prgoramme offering an introdution to the woodland as a resource that promotes mental and physical health, and social Wellbeing.
 They will be exploring a range of nature based activities including forge and fire, green woodworking, bushcraft and archery.